-Sue: That’s him.
-Look, it’s carrying a doll of Sarah Jane around with him.
-Have you got a Sarah Jane doll yet?
+Sue: That’s the one.
+Look, it’s carrying a Sarah Jane doll around with him.
+Have you got a Sarah Jane doll?

 Me: Not yet.

-Sue: Actually, it looks like the black-haired doll from Play School.
-What was her name?
+Sue: Actually, it looks like the doll from Play School.
+(Laughing) What was her name again, Neil?

 Sue: It’s a bit silly.
-Barry really is addicted to CSO.
-He’s got Sarah Jane pretending to hold onto a photograph of a drain pipe, now.
-How much would it have cost them to have provided her with a real drain pipe to hold on to?
-In fact, they could have doubled-up with the big bazooka that UNIT are using.
-Just stand it up and Sarah Jane could pretend to hang off that instead.
+Barry really is addicted to CSO, isn’t he?
+He’s got Sarah Jane pretending to hold on to a photograph of a drainpipe.
+How much would it have cost them to have provided her with a real drainpipe?
+In fact, they could have just doubled-up the big bazooka that UNIT are using.
+Just stand it up and Sarah Jane could cling to that instead.
 Who directed this rubbish?

-And the Doctor turns up, armed with a bucket brimming with a metal-eating virus.
+The Doctor fills a plastic bucket with a metal-eating virus.

 Sue: Why doesn’t it eat through the bucket’s handle?

-Harry drives Bessie towards the giant robot at full pelt, and the Doctor throws the substance all over the robot’s clodhopping feet.
+Harry drives Bessie towards the giant robot so the Doctor can throw the contents of the bucket over its clodhopping feet.

-Sue: This is the closest the Doctor will ever get to a drive-by shooting.
+Sue: I bet this is the closest the Doctor ever gets to a drive-by shooting.

-Back at UNIT HQ, and Sarah is feeling a bit sad.
-But never mind that, the Doctor is on hand to offer her a quick spin in the TARDIS.
-But just as they are about to leave, they are interrupted by some berk in cravat.
+The robot dies, which makes Sarah feel sad.
+Thankfully, the Doctor is on hand to offer her a quick spin in the TARDIS.
+But as they are about to leave, they’re interrupted by some berk in a cravat.

 Sue: I didn’t know he was a companion.
-Who is he?
+Who the hell is he?